ValdemarGr/gql/docs/schema/resolvers.md

 Whenever gql sees this resolver in any composition, it will look for similar resolvers during query planning.

-Note however that the you should only declare each batch resolver variant **once**, that is, you should build your schema in `State`. gql consideres different batch instantiations incompatible regardless of any type information.
+Note, however, that you should only declare each batch resolver variant **once**, that is, you should build your schema in `State`. gql consideres different batch instantiations incompatible regardless of any type information.

 State has `Monad` (and transitively `Applicative`) defined for it, so it composes well.
 Here is an example of multiple batchers: